airhorns/batman/README.md

 # console output: "name changed from undefined to Batarang!"
 ```

+When you `observe` a property, you are really just handling its "change" event, which happens to get fired with the new and old values.

-You can also `get` properties to return their values, and if you want to remove them completely then you can `unset` them:
+Of course you can also `get` properties to return their values, and if you want to remove them completely then you can `unset` them:

 ```coffeescript
 gadget.get 'name'